novoalab/EpiNano/README.md

 * Base-calling algorithm dependent.
 * Can use both base-calling error features as well as current intensity features
 * It can be used to train your own models as well as be applied to datasets for which a pre-trained model is available (m6A)

+## Considerations when using EpiNano

+* EpiNano relies on the use of base-calling 'errors' to detect RNA modifications; however, direct RNA sequencing base-calling produces a significant amount of 'errors' in unmodified sequences.
+Therefore, to obtain higher confidence m6A-modified sites, we recommend to sequence both modified and unmodified datasets (e.g. treated with demethylase, or comparing a wild-type vs knockout/knockdown).
+Coupling a "control" (KD/KO) is not required in earlier Epinano versions, but is highly recommended.
+* You can use EpiNano as a feature extractor to predict RNA modifications based on alterations in base-called features (as used [here](https://www.biorxiv.org/content/10.1101/2020.07.06.189969v2)), as well as use the pre-trained SVMs to detect m6A RNA modifications (as used [here](https://www.nature.com/articles/s41467-019-11713-9))
+* EpiNano does not have per-read resolution.
+We are currently working on an improved version of EpiNano to obtain predictions at per-read level.
+* The performance of the algorithm is dependent on the stoichiometry of the site (i.e. sites with very low stoichiometry will be often missed by the algorithm)
+* Pre-trained models to predict m6A sites are included in each release.
+Please note that if you use pre-trained m6A models, your data should be base-called with the SAME base-calling algorithm and version (i.e. Guppy 3.1.5 if you use EpiNano 1.2, and Albacore 2.1.7 if you use EpiNano 1.0 or 1.1).
+*  If you are using a different base-calling algorithm version, you can still use EpiNano to extract features (i.e. 'errors'), but the SVM predictions (ProbM) will not be accurate.

 ## Pre-requisites